Banner

 Chris Dijkshoorn, Rijksmuseum Amsterdam, Netherlands

-Mark Gillings, Archaeology & Anthropology, Bournemouth University, United Kingdom
+Mark Gillings, Bournemouth University, United Kingdom

 Eero Hyvönen, University of Helsinki, Finland

-Marinos Ioannides, Computer Science, Cyprus University of Technology, Cyprus
+Marinos Ioannides, Cyprus University of Technology, Cyprus

 Lise Jaillant, Loughborough University, United Kingdom

-Koray Karaca, Philosophy, University of Twente, Netherlands
+Koray Karaca, University of Twente, Netherlands

-Oliviero Stock, IRST-ICT, Fondazione Bruno Kessler, Italy
+Oliviero Stock, Fondazione Bruno Kessler, Italy

 Antal van den Bosch, KNAW Meertens Institute, Netherlands